 The Last Word

-Our desire to have the last word is a need for control.
-Many disputes and arguments escalate because of this need.
-When we go through trials, we realize this power is limited.
-It abandons us when we need it because it’s not faithful, powerful, or sovereign.
-It’s man-made.
-Only by allowing God to have the final say, allowing Him to have control, can we access His blessings.
-When we do this, we abandon our control of Him; we access the supernatural power of His might.
+Our desire to have the last word often stems from a need for control.
+Many arguments and disputes escalate because of this need.
+But when trials come, we realize our human power is limited.
+It fails us when we need it most because it is not faithful, not sovereign, and not eternal—it’s man-made.
+Only by giving God the final say, allowing Him to take control, can we access His blessings.
+In surrender, we tap into the supernatural power of His might.

 "Now to him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us.”
 Ephesians 3:20